Hackwithprince/bug-hunting-dork/README.md

 # Bug Hunting Dork Generator

-Welcome to the **Bug Hunting Dork Generator**!
+Welcome to the **Bug Hunting Dork**!
 This tool is designed for security researchers and bug hunters to generate various Google dorks, which can help in discovering vulnerabilities across websites.

 ## About Me